What can we learn from the conformal noninvariance of the Klein-Gordon equation?: In the relativistic regime

 Note that, as the covariant derivatives act on scalars, we preferred to display here the same operator $\nabla_\mu$ on both sides of the equation for a later convenience.

-Very important to note also for our later discussion, is the fact that the mass of the particle does not appear in this transformation.
-In other words, this conformal transformation implied by the KGE has only to do with the scalar $\varphi(x)$, independently of the physical mass of the particle.
-In addition, at the heart of our result lies only the nonlocality of the wavefunction, not the linearity or the nonlinearity of the wave equation.
-In fact, if we perform the same operations that led us to the result (\ref{ConfKGCurrent}), but using a nonlinear version of the KGE, such as the generalized Gross-Pitaevskii equation in curved spacetime \cite{Anandan,Suarez} $\Box\varphi+(m^2c^2/\hbar^2)\varphi+(8\pi a_sm/\hbar^2)|\varphi|^2\varphi=0$, where $a_s$ is a constant, we would also arrive at the same expression as in Eq.\,(\ref{ConfKGCurrent}).
+Very important to note also is that at the heart of our result lies only the nonlocality of the wavefunction, not the linearity or the nonlinearity of the wave equation.
+In fact, if we perform the same operations that led us to the result (\ref{ConfKGCurrent}), but using a nonlinear version of the KGE, such as the generalized Gross-Pitaevskii equation in curved spacetime (see, e.g., Refs.\,\cite{Anandan,Suarez})

+where $a_s$ is a constant, we would also arrive at the same expression as in Eq.\,(\ref{ConfKGCurrent}).